 « Aujourd’hui, le chef doit être celui qui est aussi tourné vers l’intérieur, celui qui saura cultiver sa vie intérieure profondément, qui saura se spécialiser, qui pourra acquérir une connaissance réelle et, chez les EI, une connaissance juive, qu’il dispose de quelque chose de profond en lui.
 Il est impensable du point de vue juif que le chef soit un parfait chef scout tout en étant, dans les autres domaines, un dilettante ou un amateur. il faut qu’il soit mûr, et alors son rayonnement aura une efficacité.» (André Neher)

-TY_badge_madrichMadrichim Commitment Lapel Pin
+Madrichim Commitment Lapel Pin

 “Jewish Scouts“ is written in the Scout national language,

-in Yiddish (a reminder of the Jewish people before the Shoah)
+in Yiddish (a reminder of the Jewish Scouts in almost all Jewish communities in Europe before the Shoah) and in Hebrew (the language of Israel).

 This induction ceremony can also be organized at the end of a summer camp or a training course.